noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 alarm.prg:      check if ALARMTIME = TIME sets bit 2 of ICR

+alarm-cond.prg:  checks exact conditions for when bit 2 if ICR gets set
+                 (set time to current alarm time) alarm-cond2.prg: checks exact conditions for when bit 2 if ICR gets set (set alarm time to current time)

 hour-test.prg:  check AM/PM flag of the hour register

 --------------------------------------------------------------------------------